Healthcare Professionals, Take Note!

 Intranasal vs. Intramuscular Vaccine

 The nurses vaccinating students will determine if a student is eligible for vaccination based on parent/guardian responses to the consent form medical questions.
-And they will take great care to ensure each student receives the vaccine best suited to his or her needs.
+The nurses will take great care to ensure each student receives the vaccine best suited to his or her needs.
 The type of vaccine students receive will be based on their medical history and vaccine supply.
-Per national recommendations, only the intramuscular vaccine (flu shot) was available for students in Fall 2017.
+The intramuscular vaccine (flu shot) will only be available for students in Shoo the Flu 2018 participating schools.
+Current national recommendations state that all children ages 6 months and up should receive the vaccine.

 Read More from the Experts